expressjs/expressjs.com/_includes/api/en/4x/router.md

 app.use('/calendar', router)
 ```

-In this example the `req`, `res` and `next` arguments are imperatively passed to the `router` instance.
+In this example the `req`, `res` and `next` arguments are being imperatively passed to the `router` instance.
 You can also
-explicitly pass them within a callback.
+explicitly pass them within another route handler.

 ```js
 const userRouter = express.Router()